Tyrrrz/Ressy/Readme.md

 portableExecutable.SetVersionInfo(versionInfo);
 ```

-Alternatively, you can also use this method to modify specific properties in a currently stored version info resource, leaving the rest intact:
+You can also use an alternative overload of this method, which lets you selectively modify only a subset of properties in a version info resource, leaving the rest intact.
+Properties that are not provided are pulled from the existing version info resource or resolved to their default values in case the resource does not exist:

 ```csharp
 using Ressy;